July 1, 2020

 Waterproofing for poolswill improve the seal of your natural pool.
-With a cement base, Sylastic from Butech consists of two components to separate the pool from the exterior surface, and is compatible with all ceramic fixing systems.
+With a cement base and consisting of two components, Sylastic from Butech works to separate the pool from the exterior surface, and is compatible with all ceramic fixing systems.
 To prevent the growth of microorganisms and avoid any leaks in the joints, you could also opt for Epotech Aqua adhesive.

 The secret to having a natural pool free of chemicals is to prevent nutrients from getting into the water and to eliminate microorganisms with phyto-purification.
 The plants oxygenate the water, and the gravel acts as a natural filter to clean it.
 In a natural swimming pool, the body of water is divided into two pools - one for swimming, and one for purification.

 Because it's outside, you'll need to remove leaves and other debris from the surface of the water on a regular basis.
 You'll also need to clean the skimmers (strategically placed baskets that collect debris) manually or with a robot vacuum.
 You need to maintain the plants in your natural swimming pool, pruning and feeding them with special fertilisers at least once a season.